heiswayi/heiswayi.nrird.com/_posts/2023/2023-10-26-essential-colors.md

 ---
 layout: post
-title: essential colors
+title: Essential colors
-description: this is a foundational palette of essential colors, curated set embodies simplicity and versatility, ensuring a timeless and user-friendly aesthetic.
+description: This is a foundational palette of essential colors, curated set embodies simplicity and versatility, ensuring a timeless and user-friendly aesthetic.
 tags: [colors, uiux]
 ---